CONTINUING MEDICAL EDUCATION

 The policy of Case Western Reserve University School of Medicine CME Program requires that the Activity Director, planning committee members and all activity faculty (that is, anyone in a position to control the content of the education activity) disclose to the activity participants all relevant financial relationships with commercial interests.
 Disclosure will be made to activity participants prior to the commencement of the activity.
 Case Western Reserve University School of Medicine also requires that faculty make clinical recommendations based on the best available scientific evidence and that faculty identify any discussion of “off-label” or investigational use of pharmaceutical products or medical devices.

-This program will be supported by grants from industry.
+This program may be supported by grants from industry.
 A complete list of supporters will be provided in the syllabus materials distributed at the meeting.
 Acceptance of funding in support of this program does not constitute endorsement of any product or manufacturer.

 Registration includes tuition, access to educational materials (available online), and continental breakfast.
 Registration fees are refundable if a participant cancels by February 25, 2020.
 No refunds will be made after February 25.